Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Experiments

 \paragraph{Matching unit and normalization.} We evaluate sets of extracted attribute--value records.
 Each record is represented as an attribute string and a value string.
 Before comparison, we lowercase text, collapse repeated whitespace, and remove trivial punctuation.
 We compute micro-averaged precision, recall, and F1 by counting true positives, false positives, and false negatives across all records in the split.

 \paragraph{Exact match.} Exact match counts a record as correct only when both the attribute and the value match a reference record after normalization.

-\paragraph{Facet selection.} Facet selection evaluates whether the teacher identifies the same sensory facet as the reference, regardless of the value text.
+\paragraph{Attribute match.} Attribute match evaluates whether the teacher identifies the same fine-grained sensory attribute as the reference, regardless of the value text.
 A prediction is counted as correct if its attribute matches any reference attribute for the same item.

 \paragraph{Semantic value match.} We measure semantic similarity between value texts using sentence embeddings and cosine similarity.
 For each predicted record, we restrict candidates to reference records with the same attribute and compute cosine similarity between the predicted value and each reference value.
 We count a match when the maximum cosine similarity exceeds a threshold.
 We report results for thresholds 0.8, 0.7, and 0.6.